123iris/Kubernetes/Kuberenetes SetUp/Kubernetes Setup on KVM virtual machines.md

 # Check Kubernetes nodes

-* Execute the below command to get to know how machine nodes are available on KUbernetes cluster.
+* Execute the below command to get to know how machine nodes are available on Kubernetes cluster.
 * If Roles are none, it means it is a worker node.
 * It will take time for machines to get 'Ready' STATUS.
 So please wait for sometime !!!

+On Master Node,

 ```
 [mosipuser@k8Master1 ~]$ kubectl get nodes